-Our responsibility is to express an opinion on Los Angeles Youth Network's compliance with the applicable compliance requirements based on our compliance audits.
+Our responsibility is to express an opinion on compliance for each of the Organization's major federal programs based on our audits of the types of compliance requirements referred to above.

-We conducted our compliance audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and U.S. Office of Management and Budget Uniform Guidance, Cost Principles, Audit, and Administrative Requirements for Federal Awards.
-Those standards and OMB Uniform Guidance require that we plan and perform the compliance audits to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-A compliance audit includes examining, on a test basis, evidence about Los Angeles Youth Network's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+We conducted our audits of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on the major federal programs occurred.
+An audit includes examining, on a test basis, evidence about the Organization's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

 We believe that our compliance audit provides a reasonable basis for our opinion.
-Our compliance audits does not provide a legal determination on Los Angeles Youth Network's compliance with those requirements.
+Our compliance audits does not provide a legal determination on the Organization's compliance with those requirements.